Listen both ways: Blind walkers winning safer road crossings

 Chicago’s Department of Transportation declined to comment on the judge’s ruling, citing the ongoing litigation.
 But spokesperson Erica Schroeder told The Associated Press in an email that APS devices are installed at 35 intersections and “under construction, in design, or in procurement” at more than 150 others.

-The department estimates a $50,000 to $200,000 price tag per intersection to install APS, although grant money is available through the 2021 federal infrastructure law to help cities defray some costs.
+The department estimates a $50,000 to $200,000 price tag per intersection to install APS.
+Grant money is available through the 2021 federal infrastructure law to help cities defray some costs.

 Advocates for Chicago’s blind residents say they pushed the city for years to add APS with little success before taking legal action.